Clarity

 Weekly review is a routine you should perform at least once a week.
 During this routine you review your agenda and prioritize tasks for Current Week, Next Week and Later, and review any tasks in New not reviewed during your Daily review.

-It is recommended to do a weekly review in the morning of the first day of the current week, but you can choose a different time depending on your preference.
+It is recommended to do a weekly review on the morning of the first day of the current week, but you can choose a different time depending on your preference.

 Using Express

-Nearly all personal task management apps can be used with Express methodology.
-There is only one feature your task management application should have to support Express - you should be able to create tasks organized in compartmentalized lists.
-That is, you should be able to organize your task lists into custom categories or sub-lists - Stages.
+Nearly all personal task management apps can be used with the Express methodology.
+There is only one feature your task management application should have to support Express: you should be able to create tasks organized in compartmentalized lists.
+That is, you should be able to organize your task lists into custom categories or sublists - Stages.

 Some personal task management applications you can use along with Express are: